batchu-29/Trash_detection_Using_yolov5_on_drone_images_docs/README.md

     *	Using WebSockets API we connect our application  with Ground Station and perform flight on selected mission from the available missions.
     *	The missions are fetched from pre created missions which are stored in database.
-    * Launch is enabled after the drone is checked if it is already in flight and if it is connected or not IV.
-After clicking on launch the selected mission is sent to ground station and drone is armed.
+    * Launch is enabled after the drone is checked if it is already in flight and if it is connected or not
+	*  After clicking on launch the selected mission is sent to ground station and drone is armed.
 *	Tech stack:- ReactJs, JavaScript, Rest API,WebSockets.
 *	Repository:- https://github.com/batchu-29/Trash_detection_application